Workshops, Seminars, and Working Groups

 - Center for Law, History, and Culture, University of Southern California

 Annual series of biweekly workshops, mostly for visiting scholars, who present research-in-progress.
-Also sponsor of lectures and conferences.
+Also sponsors lectures and occasional conferences.

-- Legal History Program, University of Chicago Law School
+- Law Workshops, University of Chicago Law School

 - Symposium on Comparative Early Modern Legal History, Newberry Library

 Annual one-day conference exploring the legal history of the early modern world.